 - Broken plastic pieces

-If a toner cartridge has been damaged along one of the sides so that the plastic slots have broken off then it may not correctly sit inside the printer and similarly to the previous reason for the supplies memory issue, the contacts won’t correctly connect, and the only way to fix this problem is to replace the toner cartridge with a new one.
+If a toner cartridge has been damaged along one of the sides so that the plastic slots have broken off, then it may not correctly sit inside the printer.
+Similarly to the previous reason for the supplies memory issue, the contacts won’t correctly connect, and the only way to fix this problem is to replace the toner cartridge with a new one.

 - Out of date firmware / software

-The printer firmware can then deliver the supply memory error message and the only way to fix this problem is to get the company you purchased the reman from to replace it with a new one and then swap it out in your printer.
+The printer firmware can then deliver the supply memory error message and the only way to fix this problem is to get the company you purchased the cartridge from to replace it with a new one.

 There you have it, hopefully these tips have been helpful and your printer is working again.